pan93412/nx/docs/shared/generators/generator-options.md

 }
 ```

-`project` will pick the default project name as the default value of it.
+`project` will pick the default project name as the default value.

 #### `additionalProperties`